Pimzino/WP-Post-To-PDF/README.md

 ### Basic Usage
 - A "Download PDF" button will automatically appear on your posts/pages (location configurable in settings)
 - Click the button to generate and download the PDF version of the content

+### Mass Export
+- Navigate to Settings > WP Post To PDF
+- In the Mass Export Settings section, select Posts Only option
+- Click "Export Now" to generate and download a ZIP file containing PDFs of all your posts

 ### Shortcode
 Add the PDF download button anywhere using the shortcode: